spineo/quotations/index.md

 The purpose of these tools is to pull raw data when possible.
 Much of the data "cleanup" will be done manually.
 This will include deciding which quotations and events to include as well as which keywords to associate.

-I have created as generic as possible for Web automation [script](https://github.com/spineo/perl-scripts/blob/master/bin/get_quotes.pl) located in my [Perl Scripts](https://github.com/spineo/perl-scripts/) GitHub repository to pull a few thousand quotations/authors from one or more sites as well as an optional "source" (for this site, usually a book reference).
+I have created, as generic as possible, a Web automation [script](https://github.com/spineo/perl-scripts/blob/master/bin/get_quotes.pl) located in my [perl-scripts](https://github.com/spineo/perl-scripts/) GitHub repository to pull a few thousand quotations/authors from one or more sites as well as an optional "source" (for this site, usually a book reference).
 A short extract from the raw data generated is shown below:

 ```
 You've gotta dance like there's nobody watching###William W. Purkey###